Call Us (866) 261-0104 info@diversified1031.com

 Liability and Default Considerations

-In the event of loan default, investors typically bear no personal liability beyond their initial investment.
+In the event of loan default, investors bear no personal liability beyond their initial investment.
 DST loans are predominantly structured as non-recourse debt, wherein lenders cannot pursue investors for repayment.
 However, investors may face the risk of losing their principal investment if the DST defaults and the property is foreclosed.

 Loan Repayment Dynamics